NeonArray/aaronarney.dev/src/posts/named-routes-in-flutter.md

 The issue with using strings as ID’s is that static code analysis won’t catch typos.
 Meaning if you have a login_screen route but then attempt to use that route later in your app, but accidentally type logn_screen, the IDE won’t catch that.

-Instead in each of your screen widgets, I think it’s a good idea to add a static id to the class, so that you can reference it wherever you need without having to worry about getting the string correct every time.
+Instead, in each of your screen widgets, I think it’s a good idea to add a static id to the class, so that you can reference it wherever you need without having to worry about getting the string correct every time.

 ```dart
 class LoginScreen extends StatefulWidget {